 The POSH Act prescribes certain duties of the employer to provide a safe working environment for persons in the workspace.
 Set out below are some of the duties which are required to be performed by the employers:

 - Provide a safe working environment

 - Display at any conspicuous place at the workplace the penal consequences of workplace sexual harassment and the order constituting the IC

-- Conduct orientation programs for the members of the IC
+- Conduct orientation programs for the members of the ICC

-- Provide necessary facilities to the members of the IC
+- Provide necessary facilities to the members of the ICC

 - Assist the aggrieved woman to secure justice under the IPC